 We evaluated management's identification of indicators of impairment and cash-generating units within the Group.
 We reviewed and tested management's future forecasted cash flows and key assumptions by comparing to the Group's historical data and development plan.
 We assessed the inputs used for the estimation of recoverable amounts by comparing to observable prices from market transactions less incremental costs for disposing of the non-financial long-lived assets.
 We evaluated the objectivity, competence and capabilities of the external valuation specialists engaged.
-We involved our internal valuation specialists to assist in evaluating the methodology used, and the underlying assumptions and parameters adopted by management to estimate recoverable amounts of the cash-generating units.
+We evaluated the methodology used, and the underlying assumptions and parameters adopted by management to estimate recoverable amounts of the cash-generating units.
 We also performed sensitivity analysis on the discount rates applied and the assumptions for revenue levels adopted.

-We also reviewed the related disclosures in the financial statements.
+We also reviewed the related disclosures in the consolidated financial statements.